marcoscmatos/ColmarAcademy/README.md

 It wil be a desktop and a mobile version, and using several css technics learned trought the course.

-THanks for you patience and have fun.
+Thanks for you patience and have fun.

-@marcoscmatos
+## @marcoscmatos